-26 (7) The funds appropriated under this section are for purposes27 related to education, are considered to be incidental to the operation of a nonpublic school, are noninstructional in character, and are intended for the public purpose of ensuring the health, safety, and welfare of the children in nonpublic schools and to reimburse nonpublic schools for costs described in this section.

-5 (8) Funds allocated under this section are not intended to aid 6 or maintain any nonpublic school, support the attendance of any 7 student at a nonpublic school, employ any person at a nonpublic 8 school, support the attendance of any student at any location where 9 instruction is offered to a nonpublic school student, or support 10 the employment of any person at any location where instruction is 11 offered to a nonpublic school student.

-12 (9) For purposes of this section, "actual cost" means the 13 hourly wage for the employee or employees performing a task or 14 tasks required to comply with a health, safety, or welfare requirement under a law or administrative rule of this state 15 16 identified by the department under subsection (2) and is to be 17 calculated in accordance with the form published by the department 18 under subsection (2), which shall include a detailed itemization of 19 costs.
-The nonpublic school shall not charge more than the hourly 20 wage of its lowest-paid employee capable of performing a specific 21 task regardless of whether that individual is available and 22 regardless of who actually performs a specific task.
-Labor costs 23 under this subsection shall be estimated and charged in increments 24 of 15 minutes or more, with all partial time increments rounded 25 down.
-When calculating costs under subsection (4), fee components 26 shall be itemized in a manner that expresses both the hourly wage 27 and the number of hours charged.
-The nonpublic school may not charge any applicable labor charge amount to cover or partially cover the cost of health or fringe benefits.
-A nonpublic school shall not charge any overtime wages in the calculation of labor costs.
+- 1 operation of a nonpublic school, are noninstructional in character, - 2 and are intended for the public purpose of ensuring the health, - 3 safety, and welfare of the children in nonpublic schools and to - 4 reimburse nonpublic schools for costs described in this section. - 5 (8) Funds allocated under this section are not intended to aid - 6 or maintain any nonpublic school, support the attendance of any - 7 student at a nonpublic school, employ any person at a nonpublic - 8 school, support the attendance of any student at any location where - 9 instruction is offered to a nonpublic school student, or support - 10 the employment of any person at any location where instruction is - 11 offered to a nonpublic school student. - 12 (9) For purposes of this section, "actual cost" means the - 13 hourly wage for the employee or employees performing a task or - 14 tasks required to comply with a health, safety, or welfare - 15 requirement under a law or administrative rule of this state - 16 identified by the department under subsection (2) and is to be - 17 calculated in accordance with the form published by the department - 18 under subsection (2), which shall include a detailed itemization of - 19 costs.
+The nonpublic school shall not charge more than the hourly - 20 wage of its lowest-paid employee capable of performing a specific - 21 task regardless of whether that individual is available and - 22 regardless of who actually performs a specific task.
+Labor costs - 23 under this subsection shall be estimated and charged in increments - 24 of 15 minutes or more, with all partial time increments rounded - 25 down.
+When calculating costs under subsection (4), fee components - 26 shall be itemized in a manner that expresses both the hourly wage - 27 and the number of hours charged.
+The nonpublic school may not

-5 (10) For the purposes of this section, the actual cost incurred by a nonpublic school for taking daily student attendance 6 shall be considered an actual cost in complying with a health, 7 safety, or welfare requirement under a law or administrative rule 8 9 of this state.
-Training fees, inspection fees, and criminal background check fees are considered actual costs in complying with 10 11 a health, safety, or welfare requirement under a law or 12 administrative rule of this state.

-(11) The funds allocated under this section for $\frac{2016-2017}{2016-2017}$ 13 14 2017-2018 are a work project appropriation, and any unexpended funds for 2016-2017-2017-2018 are carried forward into 2017-2018.
-15 16 2018-2019.
-The purpose of the work project is to continue to 17 reimburse nonpublic schools for actual costs incurred in complying 18 with a health, safety, or welfare requirement mandated by a law or 19 administrative rule of this state.
-The estimated completion date of 20 the work project is September 30, 2019.2020.

-(12) THE FUNDS ALLOCATED UNDER THIS SECTION FOR 2018-2019 ARE A WORK PROJECT APPROPRIATION, AND ANY UNEXPENDED FUNDS FOR 20182019 ARE CARRIED FORWARD INTO 2019-2020.
-THE PURPOSE OF THE WORK PROJECT IS TO CONTINUE TO REIMBURSE NONPUBLIC SCHOOLS FOR ACTUAL COSTS INCURRED IN COMPLYING WITH A HEALTH, SAFETY, OR WELFARE REQUIREMENT MANDATED BY A LAW OR ADMINISTRATIVE RULE OF THIS STATE.
-THE ESTIMATED COMPLETION DATE OF THE WORK PROJECT IS SEPTEMBER 30,
+- 1 charge any applicable labor charge amount to cover or partially - 2 cover the cost of health or fringe benefits.
+A nonpublic school - 3 shall not charge any overtime wages in the calculation of labor - 4 costs. - 5 (10) For the purposes of this section, the actual cost - 6 incurred by a nonpublic school for taking daily student attendance - 7 shall be considered an actual cost in complying with a health, - 8 safety, or welfare requirement under a law or administrative rule - 9 of this state.
+Training fees, inspection fees, and criminal - 10 background check fees are considered actual costs in complying with - 11 a health, safety, or welfare requirement under a law or - 12 administrative rule of this state. - 13 (11) The funds allocated under this section for $\frac{2016-2017}{2016-2017}$ - 14 2017-2018 are a work project appropriation, and any unexpended - 15 funds for 2016-2017-2018 are carried forward into 2017-2018. - 16 2018-2019.
+The purpose of the work project is to continue to - 17 reimburse nonpublic schools for actual costs incurred in complying - 18 with a health, safety, or welfare requirement mandated by a law or - 19 administrative rule of this state.
+The estimated completion date of - 21 (12) THE FUNDS ALLOCATED UNDER THIS SECTION FOR 2018-2019 ARE - 22 A WORK PROJECT APPROPRIATION, AND ANY UNEXPENDED FUNDS FOR 2018- - 23 2019 ARE CARRIED FORWARD INTO 2019-2020.
+THE PURPOSE OF THE WORK - 24 PROJECT IS TO CONTINUE TO REIMBURSE NONPUBLIC SCHOOLS FOR ACTUAL - 25 COSTS INCURRED IN COMPLYING WITH A HEALTH, SAFETY, OR WELFARE - 26 REQUIREMENT MANDATED BY A LAW OR ADMINISTRATIVE RULE OF THIS STATE. - 27 THE ESTIMATED COMPLETION DATE OF THE WORK PROJECT IS SEPTEMBER 30,